 My only peeve about this book is that I would have preferred the presentation of these folklore creatures to be thematic rather than presented alphabetically.
 There are creatures that may be named differently but have similar characteristics, such as gigantic monsters named agta, kapre, gisurab, ani-ani; or self-segmenting creatures such as the aswang, boroka, manananggal to name a few.
 My teacher-mode unwittingly teases out the similar strands and I weave them together in my mind, despite myself.

-This book also showcases the pool of talents that exist in this small but growing organization of young illustrators from the Philippines.
+This book also showcases the talents that exist in this small but growing organization of young illustrators from the Philippines.
 There are creatures that are already familiar to me such as the aswang (kind of like a monster, witch, shapeshifter put together),

 duwende (or dwarf),